cylondata/twister2/docs/documents/installation/kubernetes/twister2-kubernetes-install.md

     - rack02: ['node61.ip', 'node62.ip', 'node63.ip']

 **Labelling Nodes With Rack and Data Center Information**:
-Administrators can label their nodes in the cluster for their rack and datacenter data.
+Administrators can label their nodes in the cluster for their rack and datacenter information.
 Each node in the cluster must be labelled once.
 When the user submits a Twister2 job, submitting client first queries Kubernetes master for the labels of nodes.
 It provides this list to all workers in the job.